Getting around in New York

 Map

-To take the subway is a quickly and a good way to move yourself.
+To take the subway is a quickly and a good way to move around.
 The subway

 is opened